-As at December 31, 2017, SAM had approximately \$5.7 billion in AUM.
-Immediately prior to the sale of the above noted funds, SAM had 93 employees.
-Immediately after the close of the sale, SAM had 21 employees and as at December 31, 2017, SAM had 22 employees.
+As at December 31, 2018, SAM had approximately \$9.0 billion in AUM.
+As at December 31, 2018, SAM had 19 employees.

 SAM's Revenues

 Except as detailed below, all of SAM's products (including those sub-advised by SAM) have a fee structure that consists of both a management fee component and a performance fee component.
 SAM collects management fees calculated as a percentage of AUM, and may earn performance fees calculated, depending on the Fund or Managed Account, as a percentage of: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.